-Boiling, Ling Chi, Chariot-tearing, Castration, the list goes on… Ancient Chinese were pretty creative at torture prisoners.
-Here are some kinds of Chinese punishment that are considered most cruel.
+Boiling, Ling Chi (slow slicing), Chariot-tearing, Castration, the list goes on… Ancient Chinese were pretty creative at torturing prisoners.
+Here are some Chinese punishment methods that are considered the cruelest in China.

 1. Flaying (剥皮)